Feature

 Here are a few tips for managing stress:

 Take a deep breath or go for a walk.
 The educator has asked to speak to you about your child’s behaviour.
-Right before the meeting, your heart starts to pound, you begin to sweat, your breathing quickens, and you start to feel nervous.
+Right before the meeting, your heart starts pounding, you begin to sweat, and your breathing quickens as your nerves ramp up.
 As soon as you notice physical signs of stress, take a few deep breaths: breathe in from your belly and exhale slowly.
 This will help you regain your composure.
 You can also try going for a brisk walk.

 Get moving.
-Stress causes you to summon up a lot of energy to respond to a threat, whether real or imaginary.
+Stress causes you to summon up energy to respond to a threat, whether real or imaginary.
 If this energy doesn’t get used up, it can result in mood swings or other symptoms.
 Studies have shown that regular physical activity makes you less prone to stress.

 Laugh.
 Are you feeling stressed after a day at the office?
 Sharing a laugh with your kids can counter the negative effects of stress.
-It’s no joke—laughter helps cut down on stress hormones.
-“Our family is big on comic books, and we often do imitations of Captain Haddock from Tintin,” says Jérôme, father to CharlesÉtienne, 10; FélixAntoine, 4, and Simon-Olivier, 2.
+It’s no joke—laughter helps curb stress hormones.
+“Our family is big on comic books, and we often do imitations of Captain Haddock from Tintin,” says Jérôme, father to 10-year-old CharlesÉtienne, 4-year-old FélixAntoine, and 2-year-old Simon-Olivier.
 “A good giggle helps release builtup tension.”

 And the list goes on.
 Doing yoga or tai chi, meditating, listening to relaxing music, cooking, doing a good deed, helping a friend, and cuddling with your pet are other ways to unwind.
 That being said, you also need to address the exact cause of your stress, as simply relaxing won’t make your troubles disappear.